mobeenaslam007/forsit-e-commerce/README.md

 ### Installation

-1. Clone the repository to your local machine: git clone https://github.com/mobeenaslam007/forsit-e-commerce/
+1. Clone the repository to your local machine:<br>
+    git clone https://github.com/mobeenaslam007/forsit-e-commerce/

-2. Navigate to the project directory: cd forsit-e-commerce
+2. Navigate to the project directory:<br>
+   cd forsit-e-commerce

-4. Create a virtual environment (optional but recommended): python -m venv venv
+4. Create a virtual environment (optional but recommended):<br>
+   python -m venv venv

-5. Activate the virtual environment:
+5. Activate the virtual environment:<br>
    On Windows: venv\Scripts\activate
    On Mac and linux: venv\Scripts\activate

-6. Install the project dependencies: pip install -r requirements.txt
+6. Install the project dependencies:<br>
+   pip install -r requirements.txt

 7. Run this project using following commannd: